envytools/envytools/hwdocs/bus/ptimer.rst

 - NV40:NV41: the clock source is :ref:`HCLK, the host clock <nv40-clock-hclk>`
 - NV41:NV84: the clock source can be bound to either the internal clock source or external clock source.
-Internal clock source is the crystal [see io/pstraps.txt] frequency multiplied by a small ratio, while external clock source is HCLK, the host clock [:ref:`nv40 <nv40-clock-hclk>`, :ref:`nv50 <nv50-clock-hclk>`]
+Internal clock source is the crystal [see :ref:`pstraps`] frequency multiplied by a small ratio, while external clock source is HCLK, the host clock [:ref:`nv40 <nv40-clock-hclk>`, :ref:`nv50 <nv50-clock-hclk>`]
 - NV84 and up: like NV41, but external clock source is TCLK, the PTIMER clock